-In order to ensure a smooth start for all runners, seeded start zones will be in place at the start line of each event.
+In order to ensure a smooth and safe start for all athletes, seeded start zones will be in place at the start line of each event.
+In addition, the One NZ 11km Traverse, 5km and Barfoot & Thompson Kids Marathon will all operate with wave starts.
 Entrants are asked to assemble in the appropriate zone depending on their expected finish time.
-All walkers must be at the end of the start line to ensure runners are not hindered.
+All walkers must start from the back to ensure runners are not hindered.
 Please look for the expected finish time signage marked in the start area.

 Timing mats will be located at all start lines and at the finish line.

-Additionally, Marathon runners will receive a split time at 5km intervals, and at the half way point.
+Additionally, Barfoot & Thompson Marathon entrants will receive a split time at 10km, 15km, 31km, the bottom and top of the bridge and at the half way point.

 Disposable timing chips are attached to the back of your race number and will record your time.
 Timing chips do not need to be returned.

 All timing results will be published on the event website and race app.